Work Sample · Business applications, SMB · NYC

 Drag and Drop Layout

 Widgets of mini design layouts help customers quickly realize the layout of their campaigns.
+This direct manipulation approach replaced the indirect selection model and made the builder more intuitive.

 Coordinating Color Theme

 Helps customers make better design decisions by using pre-selected groupings of coordinated colors.
+This removed the burden of color selection from non-designers while maintaining flexibility.

 Content Editor